 Annette engaged in regular Occupational Therapy sessions which focused upon developing her functional skills and coping strategy enhancement.
 Annette benefitted greatly from these sessions which contributed to improving her confidence, self-esteem and range of ADL skills.

-Over the course of her admission, the frequency and severity of Annette’s self-harm reduced and she had increased community access.
-Following an admission of 18 months, Annette was discharged into supported accommodation
+Over the course of her admission in our mental health rehabilitation clinic and personality disorder service, the frequency and severity of Annette’s self-harm reduced, and she had increased community access.
+Following an admission of 18 months, Annette was discharged into supported accommodation.